This is for the X10(s), NOT the Express version.

-For those familiar with electronics, this is the short version: Connect a 12V cigarette lighter adapter to one and a barrel plug to the other side of a step-up converter and your car charger is done.
-For more details, read on…
+For those familiar with electronics, here is the short version: Connect a 12V cigarette lighter adapter to one and a barrel plug to the other side of a step-up converter and your car charger is done.
+For all the others, read on…

 The X10(s) comes with a wall charger and a 2S 7.2V 2600mAh Li-ion Battery.
 If the battery is not fully charged, and sometimes even if it is, the transmitter (TX) might not get through an entire day of slope flying.
 So here is a way to charge it through a 12V cigarette lighter adapter or your 12V DC power supply unit.